cjddmut/Unity-2D-Platformer-Controller/README.md

 **My character seems to puch into walls when dashing or falling!**
 This appeared somewhere around 5.0.1.
 Turn on continuous detection on the rigidbody2d attached with the motor to fix.

+**What's with all the required layers?**
+This is mostly an optimization.
+Rigidbody2D is required on moving platforms but querying on a regular environment that doesn't have one generates garbage.
+The more garbage generated then the more often the garbage collection will kick in.
+If the layers present a problem then it would be easy to change the check to tags instead in the motor.

 **Can I use PlatformerMotor2D for controlling AI movements?**
 Sure can.
 PlatformerMotor2D doesn't know anything about inputs, it just acts on information passed to it.
 An AI script can interface with the motor similarly how a player controller script could.
 A very simple example is included in the SimpleAI scene.